 Surgery is just one treatment option for breast cancer, but it’s a common one: “Most people I diagnose with breast cancer will have surgery at some point during their treatment,” says Jaime Alberty-Oller, MD, breast cancer oncologist and surgeon at Dubin Breast Center, Mount Sinai Hospital in New York City.

 It’s common for women to have many questions when a lumpectomy for breast cancer is recommended, according to Dr. Alberty-Oller.
-Many women are curious about breast reconstruction, the type of surgery, and the expected recovery time.
+Many women are curious about how the surgery treats the cancer, how the breasts will look afterward, and the expected recovery time.

 Knowing what to expect is important—especially since there are many myths about surgery for breast cancer.
 Here are some things you can expect after a lumpectomy for breast cancer:

 Recovery: Typically, patients undergoing a lumpectomy recover faster than those undergoing a mastectomy.
-“Usually within a couple days, they should feel fine,” says Dr. Alberty-Oller.
+Lumpectomies are often outpatient procedures, meaning an overnight stay in the hospital is usually not necessary.
+Most women may be able to return to their normal activities within two weeks, but others may need more time.
 Check out this simple stretch to improve mobility after breast cancer surgery.

 Clothing: The recovery time may require you to dress a little differently.
 For example, it’s recommended to wear sports bras during your recovery since they can provide more support (to prevent uncomfortable movement or bouncing) and control swelling.
 Here are tips for what to wear after breast cancer surgery.